SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 and not have to do any checking at runtime.

 .. docnote:: TR: Is there any rule around capturing that we're missing?

+   If you have a nonescaping closure, it's considered as accessing its captures as an instantaneous read at the point where it's passed.

 For the purposes of checking exclusive access to memory, a closure is considered nonescaping